openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 create(context: BaseContext, config: Config): Promise&lt;Task&gt;

 Creates an upload or download task and adds it to the queue.
-An application can create a maximum of 10 tasks, and a maximum of 300 tasks can be carried.
+An application can create a maximum of 10 unfinished tasks.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERNET